decentralized-identity/presentation-exchange/spec/spec.md

   etc.) registered in the governing [registry](https://identity.foundation/claim-format-registry/#registry).
-The values in each array should only be values of `alg` and/or `proofType` that are valid according to this registry (and the upstream registries per claim-format linked from it).
+The values in each array should only be values of `alg` and/or `proofType` that are valid according to this registry (and the upstream registries it relies on to define valid values for `alg` or `proofType` per claim format).
+As these upstream registries of valid profiles within each claim format may add, rename, or deprecate entries over time, it is recommended that implementers check both the claim format registry and its dependencies when defining these objects to minimize risk of ambiguity or incompatibility with other implementations.
 These arrays of strings thus function as enumerations of supported profiles for each claim format, informing the [[ref:Holder]] of which [[ref:Claim]] format configurations the [[ref:Verifier]] can process.
-The value for each claim format property
-  ****MUST**** be an object composed as follows:
+  The value for each claim format property ****MUST**** be an object composed as
+  follows:
     - The object ****MUST**** include a format-specific property (i.e., `alg`, `proof_type`) that expresses which algorithms the [[ref:Verifier]] supports for the format.
 Its value ****MUST**** be an array of one or more